isamm-ali/url-shortener-redis-pg/README.md

 }
 ```

-`expiresIn` is optional — pass `null` (or omit handling for it) for a link that never expires.
+`expiresIn` is optional — omit it or pass `null` for a link that never expires.
 Value is in seconds.

 **Response** `201`